wemersonnino/blog/wp-content/plugins/web-stories/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.25.1 =

+* Fixes an issue with an incorrectly shown compatibility warning in the checklist.
+* Fixes template insertion from the dashboard
+* Fixes a couple of edge case issues around media uploads & trimming.

+= 1.25.0 =

+* New feature: background blurring support for webcam recording.
+* Enhancement: change and lock placement of floating menu bar.
+* Enhancements: improved saving and revisions mechanism to prevent content loss.
+* Bug fixes and performance improvements.

 = 1.24.0 =

 * New feature: pause/resume and video trimming support for webcam recording.